 While I, like many, had Chinese food growing up, I have learned as I have grown older that what we often see on a takeaway menu sometimes has little connection to 'real' Chinese food.
 I've been lucky enough to have some fantastic true Chinese meals both in some Chinatown restaurants as well as in Beijing and Hong Kong.

 I think one of my favorite experiences was going for dim sum in Hong Kong in what was kind of a banqueting hall off a municipal building.
 It was hard to find, but thankfully we had directions.
 Then once inside, the room was incredibly grand.

 We were served in the traditional way from trolleys they made their way round the hall.
 Half the time we had no idea what we were ordering but it was all delicious.

 Here in Boston, I've been to a couple similar places.
-I've been lucky to have a guide pick out their favorite dishes for us to enjoy, although sadly that friend has now moved away.
-Having now made these pork and cabbage dumplings, though, I might just have to get in the hang of making them at home more myself to feed the craving.
+I've been lucky to have a friend guide us in picking out their favorite dishes for us to enjoy.
+Although sadly that friend has now moved away.
+Having now made these pork and cabbage dumplings a few times at home, though, I might just have to get in the hang of making them more regularly.

 How to make dumplings

 I theoretically learnt how to make dumplings properly when I was in Taiwan.
 It was part of the same trip that included Hong Kong and I took a cooking lesson there (as I mentioned before).
 However it's so long ago and I don't have the ingrained skill that I think you need to really make these quickly.
 But, I do keep practicing.
 And in any event, taking a little time over them isn't such a bad thing.
 Just try not to be in a rush!